Turnstyles/Goals/README.md

 # Goals
 The High Level Goals of Turnstyles

-Foster the creation of multiplayer non-realtime storytelling games for folk with tight schedules and busy lives.
+To create components for browser-based games with a storytelling focus.

-You can simplify this as creating components for play by mail games, but there is an additional focus on storytelling.
-I'd like to provide the game mechanics as an engine to base reality on, but have story be the result.
-Not points, or victory.
+More specifically, the creation of multiplayer non-realtime storytelling games for folk with tight schedules and busy lives.

 # Motivation